Greek Chicken Meatballs with Lemon Orzo (Citrus Bliss)

 Step 1: Prepare Ingredients

-Greek Chicken Meatballs with Lemon Orzo (Citrus Bliss) - Step 1: Prepare Ingredients 1
+Greek Chicken Meatballs with Lemon Orzo (Citrus Bliss) - Step 1: Prepare Ingredients

-Gather all your ingredients and equipment.
+Gather all ingredients and ensure they are measured accurately.

 Step 2: Mix Meatball Ingredients

-Greek Chicken Meatballs with Lemon Orzo (Citrus Bliss) - Step 2: Mix Meatball Ingredients 1
+Greek Chicken Meatballs with Lemon Orzo (Citrus Bliss) - Step 2: Mix Meatball Ingredients

 Step 3: Form Meatballs

-Greek Chicken Meatballs with Lemon Orzo (Citrus Bliss) - Step 3: Form Meatballs 1
+Greek Chicken Meatballs with Lemon Orzo (Citrus Bliss) - Step 3: Form Meatballs

-Step 4: Brown Meatballs
+Step 4: Bake the Meatballs

-Step 5: Cook Orzo
+Step 5: Cook the Orzo

 Step 6: Add Lemon Flavor

-Greek Chicken Meatballs with Lemon Orzo (Citrus Bliss) - Step 6: Add Lemon Flavor 1
+Greek Chicken Meatballs with Lemon Orzo (Citrus Bliss) - Step 6: Add Lemon Flavor

-Taste and adjust seasoning with salt and pepper if needed.
+Taste and adjust seasoning if necessary.

 Critical Timing and Temperature Guide